kwaldenphd/job-screening-algorithm/README.md

 - Jeffrey Dastin, "[Amazon scraps secret AI recruiting tool that showed bias against women](https://www.reuters.com/article/us-amazon-com-jobs-automation-insight/amazon-scraps-secret-ai-recruiting-tool-that-showed-bias-against-women-idUSKCN1MK08G)" *Reuters* (10 October 2018)

 # Lab Notebook Questions

+Q1: Work together to determine the cutoff points or critera for the first-pass cuts.
+List your criteria and describe the decision making process used to arrive at those criteria.

+Q2: Include code + comments for a Python program that implements your criteria.

+Q3: Roughly what percentage of applicants make it through the first-pass cuts?
+What are your thoughts on the effectiveness or efficacy of your algorithm?
+What would be your next step in continuing to develop or refine this algorithm?

+Q4: What systemic advantages/disadvantages are your algorithms likely to amplify?

+Q5: What does it mean to design a fair algorithm?

+Q6: What is the human cost of efficiency?
+More permissive algorithms may capture more interesting candidates, but it also means more costly, human work.
+What would an ideal balance look like?